TechWiz-3/pygnore-cli/README.md

 # Pygnore

 Super simple python CLI tool to generate a gitignore using the github python gitignore template.
+Internet not required.

 ## Installatiion